libretro/docs/docs/guides/ozone.md

 ### Navigating the menu

 Ozone is controlled like any other user interface.
-Regular input binds will apply, and binds here are defined in terms of the RetroPad, RetroArch's joypad abstraction.
+Regular input binds will apply, and binds here are defined in terms of the RetroPad, RetroArch's gamepad and joystick abstraction.

 - **A button** (Default PC: Z&ENTER&Left mouse click): Accept/OK
 - **B button** (Default PC: X&Backspace&Right mouse click): Back/Cancel